Testing

 Note that Akka testkits do not promise binary compatibility.
 The API might be changed even between patch releases.

 The table below shows Alpakka Kafka testkit’s direct dependencies and the second tab shows all libraries it depends on transitively.
+We’ve overriden the commons-compress library to use a version with fewer known security vulnerabilities.

 Direct dependencies